ZeeMackic/ELK-Stack-Project/README.md

 - Tasks are executed in order.
 - It is a free, open-source tool, which does not require budget allocations.

-The playbook implements the following tasks:
+A total of three playbooks were installed, each implemented:

+Install ELK Playbook<br />
-- Install docker.io
+- Install docker.io package using apt
-- Install pip3
+- Install python3-pip package manager using apt
-- Install Docker python module
+- Install the docker module using pip
-- Increase virtual memory
+- Configure the VM to use more memory using the sysctl module
-- Download and launch a docker
+- Download and launch the docker container for the ELK stack

+Install Filebeat Playbook<br />
+- Download and install Filebeat
+- Copy Filebeat configuration
+- Enable Filebeat system module
+- Setup Filebeat
+- Start and enable Filebeat service

+Install Metricbeat Playbook<br />
+- Download and install Metricbeat
+- Copy Metricbeat configuration
+- Enable Metricbeat docker module
+- Setup Metricbeat
+- Start and enable Metricbeat service

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+- The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 Docker ps output

 - ![Docker Output](Images/Container.png)